 And so hail to you, daughter of Zeus who holds the aegis!
 Now I will remember you and another song as well."

 The Homeric Hymns and Homerica with an English Translation by Hugh G. Evelyn-White.

-Harvard University Press, Cambridge, MA and William Heinemann Ltd., London, 1914.
-At Perseus Tufts.
+Harvard University Press, Cambridge, MA, and William Heinemann Ltd., London, 1914.
+At Perseus Digital Library.